ratatoskr-project/ratatoskr-tools/README.md

 # ratatoskr-tools
 ratatoskr-tools is an API that helps the user to automate the simulation of ratatoskr simulator.
+Moreover, it also provides the API that visualized the NoC network traffic heat.

 ## Installation
 1. Clone this repository to any folder that you would like to work for.
 (For example ~/Documents/ or ~/).